 Douglas Haig was a Scottish soldier who rose through the ranks of the British Army to overall commander of the British Army on the Western Front during the later years of World War One.
-He has come to symbolise, fairly of unfairly, much of the popular impression of bungling generals responsible for sending troops over the top during the bitter trench fighting of the war.
+He has come to symbolise, fairly or unfairly – the popular impression of bungling generals responsible for sending troops to die in the bitter fighting of the First World War.

 General Haig during World War One

 When Britain declared war on Germany, he led the 1st corps of the British Expeditionary Force (BEF) to France.
 In the early days of the war, the professional British army played a key role in checking the advance of the Germans who were striving to outflank the French and march on to Paris.
 During these early months of the war, Haig’s gained a good reputation for the way the forces under his command fought.
 In December 1915, he succeeded Sir John French as Commander in Chief of the British army.
 He was given the task of trying to break the deadlock on the Western Front.

 By 1916, the British army had been swelled by the ranks of volunteers.
 In fact, the army was now almost entirely composed of civilian volunteers.
 This left some generals uncertain of how capable the army could be.
 But, Douglas Haig had faith that with the right preparation, Britain could break the deadlock.